Career Coaching & Career Advice Blog

 Getting Executive Attention With a Credible Reputation

-First, search professionals come in a lot of shapes and sizes.
-One thing they ALL have in common however, is their constant need to identify and build relationships with relevant quality talent so that they can deliver on their client mandates.
+To begin with, it's essential to recognize that search professionals vary widely in their backgrounds and approaches.
+One thing they ALL have in common however, is their constant need to identify and build relationships with relevant high-caliber, quality talent so that they can deliver on their clients’ requirements.

-So when you receive that LinkedIn message, email or phone call, how should you play it?
-Here are 12 behaviours to model for when you have the opportunity to talk to an executive recruiter.
+So when you receive that LinkedIn message, email or phone call from a headhunter, how should you navigate the situation?
+Here are 12 behaviours to model for when you have the opportunity to talk with an executive recruiter.

 1. Don’t be needy